anawale123/Path-to-DevOps-Engineering/aws/README.md

 # AWS

 ## Introduction

-This thesis reflects my learning journey and understanding of the AWS Architect .
+Covering AWS core reflects my learning journey and understanding of the AWS Architect .
 Through hands-on practice and real-world examples, I have broken down each concept into digestible parts to gain clarity on the cloud computing principles and how they are applied in AWS.

 ---